LCA-EET/Lichdom/README.md

 - Mods that port BG1 NPCs to BG2EE.
 Use of these characters is permissible as per Wizards of the Coast's Fan Content Policy.

 Lichdom should be installed BEFORE these mods if you use them:  [EET End](https://github.com/Gibberlings3/EET).
-Installing most mods after EET End is a *bad idea* that an corrupt your game or otherwise produce undesirable effects!
+Installing most mods after EET End is a *bad idea* that can corrupt your game or otherwise produce undesirable effects!

 # New Ability and Item Descriptions
 ![This Lich admires his new phylactery.
 His life is in his hands.](https://github.com/LCA-EET/lichdom/blob/main/Documentation%20Images/Force-Chest-Phylactery-33.png)